pratham2530/the-mersenne-twister/README.md

 ## Features

-- Full MT19937 implementation (seeding, twisting and tempering a 624-word state grid)
+- Full MT19937 implementation (seeding, twisting and tempering a 624-word state grid).
-- `Random` helper class for generating `n` uniform floats in the interval `[a, b]`
+- `Random` helper class for generating `n` uniform floats in the interval `[a, b]`.
-- Supports both a fixed default seed and a dynamically generated seed
+- Supports both a fixed default seed and a dynamically generated seed.
-- Summary of the main concepts and maths behind the algorithm
+- Summary of the main concepts and maths behind the algorithm.
+- Statistical validation of generator with a summary including derivations of formulae and results.

 ## Installation